testpointcorp/Vansah-API-Binding-Java/README.md

 ## List of the main Endpoints for Automation Testing:

-- **add_test_Log**: this API adds a new test log linked to the project_identifier and the testcase_key.
+- **add_test_Log**: POST API adds a new test log linked to the project_identifier and the testcase_key.
 This is a mandatory call before calling quick_test or quick_test_update.

-- **quick_test**: this API adds a new test log sequence linked to the test log created by add_test_log endpoint.
+- **quick_test**: POST API adds a new test log sequence linked to the test log created by add_test_log endpoint.
 By calling this endpoint, you will create a new log entry in Vansah with the respective **overal** result.
 (0 = N/A, 1= FAIL, 2= PASS, 3 = Not Tested).
 Quick_test is useful for test cases which there are no steps in the test script, where only the overal result is important.

-- **quick_test_update**: this API updates test log sequence linked to the project_identifier and log_identifier.
+- **quick_test_update**: POST API updates test log sequence linked to the project_identifier and log_identifier.
 Use this endpoint if you want to send results for each step executed.
 This is important if you want to have a full visibilty on what step failed or passed.

 - **dataset**: GET API returns a copy of the current un-tested/processed test data set which has been mapped against a test case within a Test Cycle and Environment.